How to improve you travel blog so that people enjoy it more?

 - Eyes and pupils

-Break yourself apart biologically and record how each part of your body feels
+Break yourself apart biologically and record how each part of your body feels.
+Try to make someone’s skin crawl.

-When you get back to a computer, life will be so much easier with your audio notes taken over the last few days.
+When you get back to a computer, writing a good blog post will be so much easier with your audio recordings of the senses just doing what they do best: